A Gest of Robyn Hode: Hugo Goes edition

 Entitled A Lytell Geste and printed in York sometime prior to 1509.
 The only surviving leaf is one of the Douce Fragments (e.12).
 Hugo Goes worked with one of de Worde's assistants, Henry Watson.
 When de Worde moved his business to Fleet Street after 1500, Goes acquired some of his fonts before moving to York to start his own business.

 Julian Notary edition (c.
 1515)

 Entitled A Lytell Geste.
 The surviving fragments are four imperfect leaves attached to paper binding strips (Douce fragment f.1).
 The attribution to Notary is confirmed by the size and style of the type fonts; he was the only London printer to use 92 mm.

 Copeland edition (c.
 1565)

 A single leaf fragment of waste print used as spine support for a volume printed in London by John Wolfe in 1584.

-It is attributed to Copeland based upon the type font.
+Based upon the type font, the printing is attributed to Copeland.
 The date is estimated from the language differences from his 1560 edition.
 It is housed at the Codrington Library, All Souls College, Oxford.